huggingface/blog/embedding-quantization.md

 Embeddings are one of the most versatile tools in natural language processing, supporting a wide variety of settings and use cases.
 In essence, embeddings are numerical representations of more complex objects, like text, images, audio, etc. Specifically, the objects are represented as n-dimensional vectors.

-After transforming the complex objects, you can then determine their similarity by calculating the similarity of the respective embeddings!
-This is crucial for a massive amount of use cases: it serves as the backbone for recommendation systems, retrieval, one-shot or few-shot learning, outlier detection, similarity search, paraphrase detection, clustering, classification, and much more.
+After transforming the complex objects, you can determine their similarity by calculating the similarity of the respective embeddings!
+This is crucial for many use cases: it serves as the backbone for recommendation systems, retrieval, one-shot or few-shot learning, outlier detection, similarity search, paraphrase detection, clustering, classification, and much more.

 ### Embeddings may struggle to scale